 If using frozen crayfish, par-boil before BBQ-ing them as per the instructions here on our site, and be sure they’re undercooked.
-If using live crayfish, pop them in the freezer for thirty minutes to an hour to put them to sleep.
+If using live crayfish, pop them in the freezer for 30 minutes to 1 hour to put them to sleep, before cooking.

 2 x 600g Crayfish

 2 Tbsp White Miso Paste